Boscobel (mansion)

-Boscobel is a historic house museum in Garrison, New York, overlooking the Hudson River.
-The house was built in the early 19th century by States Dyckman.
-It is considered an significant example of the Federal style of American architecture, augmented by Dyckman's extensive collection of period decorations and furniture.
+Boscobel House and Gardens is a historic house museum in Garrison, New York, overlooking the Hudson River.
+The house was built in the early 19th century for States Dyckman.
+It is considered a significant example of the Federal style of American architecture, augmented indoors by a scheme of decorative elements and a collection of furniture, which, while not original to the house, are considered to be representative of the Federal period.